Beyond Dennett

 The Narrator He Found

-Dennett’s multiple-drafts model is a precise description of the Controller — the functional agent that, in the Modeler-Schema architecture, selects and executes actions, interfaces with language, constructs and maintains the autobiographical narrative, and generates the reports that scientists elicit in experiments.
-When a subject says “I saw X,” “I felt Y,” or “it seemed like Z,” the words come from the Controller.
-It is the thing that talks to other agents — including researchers.
+Dennett’s multiple-drafts model is recast by MST as a functional analogue of the Controller — the role that, in the Modeler-Schema architecture, selects and executes actions, interfaces with language, constructs and maintains the autobiographical narrative, and generates the reports that scientists elicit in experiments.
+When a subject says “I saw X,” “I felt Y,” or “it seemed like Z,” MST assigns the report to this role.
+That mapping is the theory’s reconstruction, not Dennett’s own decomposition or an established neural localization.

 What the Controller does not have is direct access to the full sensory field, the continuous world model, or the representational substrate in which perceptual comparisons occur.
 It receives only a thin, focal, target-bound feed annotated with descriptors and valence.
 Its view of the mind’s internal activity is narrow and heavily preprocessed.
 Its narration is a log file written over deeper non-verbal cognition, not a transcript of it — the point developed in the geometry of inner speech.